-- 1. Rinse the Searam with fresh water. - 2.
-If the batteries are exhausted, before data uploading: - Charge NiMH or Ni-Cad batteries, or - Install new alkaline batteries, or - Connect the Searam to an external power source.
+- Rinse the SEARAM with fresh water. - 2.
+If the batteries are exhausted, before data uploading: - Charge NiMH or Ni-Cad batteries, or - Install new alkaline batteries, or - Connect the SEARAM to an external power source.
 Stored data will not be lost as a result of exhaustion or removal of batteries.
 See Section 5: Routine Maintenance for battery charging or replacement. - 3.
 By hand, unscrew the locking sleeve from the I/O bulkhead connector.
 If you must use a wrench or pliers, be careful not to loosen the bulkhead connector instead of the locking sleeve. - 4.
-Remove the dummy plug from the I/O bulkhead connector by pulling the plug firmly away from the connector. - Standard Connector Install the I/O cable connector, aligning the raised bump on the side of the connector with the large pin (pin 1 ground) on the Searam.
+Remove the dummy plug from the I/O bulkhead connector by pulling the plug firmly away from the connector. - Standard Connector Install the I/O cable connector, aligning the raised bump on the side of the connector with the large pin (pin 1 ground) on the SEARAM.
 OR MCBH Connector Install the I/O cable connector, aligning the pins. - 6.
 Connect the other end of the I/O cable to the computer serial port.

-Set up Upload Data and Header Information (Step 2):
+Set up Upload Data, Header Information, and/or Header Form (Steps 2 through 3):

-- · The first time you upload data, and - If you want to change upload or header parameters.
+- The first time you upload data, and - If you want to change upload or header parameters.